akhileshgupta1982/PowerElectronics-HWR/storyboard/README.md

 #### 2.3 Set the Pathway Activities:

 1.	click on the simulator tab.<br>
+2. click on either R-Load or RL-Load button.<br>
+3. Set the connection in circuit. <br>
+4. Check Connections. <br>
-2. Set the peak value of input supply Vp.<br>
+5.Set the peak value of input supply Vp.<br>
-3. Set the value of firing Angle α.<br>
+6. Set the value of firing Angle α.<br>
-4. Set the value of load resistance RL.<br>
+7. Set the value of load resistance RL and Load inductance L.<br>
 5. Set the Frequency of input Supply fo.<br>
 6. Set the Vmax  range.<br>
 7. Set the Tmax range.<br>